AriaSalvatrice/aria-3d-prints/Desktop Computer Combined SD Micro-SD and USB Holder/README.md

-Desktop Computer Combined SD, Micro-SD, and USB Holder
+Desktop Computer Combined SD, Micro-SD, and USB Holder [WIP]
 ======================================================

 This universal holder will fit atop a 185 mm wide ATX Tower desktop computer case.
 The fit isn't tight, it is held in place using a little dab of adhesive putty on both sides.